vduce/randa-kassis-website/public/articles/article44.md

 – a negative form, expressed through taboos,
 – and a positive form, expressed through sorcery.

 Together, these formed the structural pillars of the divine.

-Sorcery says: “Do this to obtain that.”
+Sorcery says: 'Do this to obtain that'.

-Taboo warns: “Do not do this, or misfortune will befall you.”
+Taboo warns: 'Do not do this, or misfortune will befall you'.

 In both cases, the goal is the same: to secure what is desirable and avoid what is harmful.
 In this sense, the objectives of magic and religion are identical.
 Just as magic calls for rituals, chants, and sometimes sacrifices, religion demands worship and devotion.

 The sorcerer’s power depended on upholding magical rites.
 Through this control of ritual, he was able to secure his place within the tribe and often ascend to political or spiritual leadership.
 The god, too, sustains his dominance through the worship of individuals and groups.
 Magical rituals gradually evolved into religious rites, but the function remained largely unchanged.
 Faith became a tool to control both body and mind.
 The deeper people sank into religious devotion, the more their psychological constitution yielded to illusion and myth.
 This not only impaired their ability to absorb scientific knowledge, but also eroded their capacity to understand others.
 Trapped in a narrow mental space, they became prisoners of their own fearful imaginings.

 One can easily understand why, in later periods, religion turned against magic.
 The two had coexisted for some time, often working in tandem.
 But eventually, religion emerged as the dominant force.
 Still, their foundations remain linked.
 Just as the sorcerer once claimed to mediate with spirits, so too does the religious authority today—only now, it is not just the clerics, but much of Arab society that serves as agents for religion and its god.

 I return now to our newspapers—Al Jazeera, Al-Quds Al-Arabi—and their credibility when it comes to science, knowledge, and information.
 Their intellectual barrenness in handling facts, and their simplistic attempts at manipulating the minds of their readership, are astonishing.

-I can only offer two explanations:

-Either a profound ignorance of foreign languages, or a deliberate distortion aimed at affirming belief in God.
+I can only offer two explanations: Either a profound ignorance of foreign languages, or a deliberate distortion aimed at affirming belief in God.